 What Does It Mean If Your Guinea Pig is Always Silent?

-Usually, if the guinea pig is silent, it means that the poor fellow is absolutely petrified of something.
-The guinea pig will also freeze in such a case.
-The best thing that you can do is try and identify the cause that is scaring the pet and then talk to the little guy in a soft and calming voice.
+Usually, if the guinea pig is silent, it means that they are absolutely petrified of something.
+The guinea pig will also freeze, in such a case.
+The best thing that you can do is try and identify the cause that is scaring the pet.
+Then, talk to the little guy in a soft and calming voice.

 Understanding Guinea Pig Body Language